 PEACE IN THE WOMB CHRISTMAS CAROLING

 One of our most beloved activities of the year, the Pro-Life Action League’s “Peace in the Womb” Caroling Day brings the Christmas message of peace and joy to the darkness of the abortion clinic.

 40 DAYS FOR LIFE PRAYER CAMPAIGN TO END THE INJUSTICE OF ABORTION

 40 Days for Life is an internationally coordinated 365-day campaign that aims to end abortion locally through prayer and fasting, community outreach, and a peaceful all-day vigil in front of abortion businesses.
 Join with pro-lifers in prayer across our nation and worldwide as we pray for the end of abortion in our local community.

-For more information on what is happening in our area go to:
+For more information on our local campaign: